danfoy/ApexObj/README.md

 # ApexObj

-Provides a cached instance of an object providing information on map rotation timings for Apex Legends via properties, computed properties, and methods.
+A filterable, queryable object providing data about the game [Apex Legends](https://www.ea.com/games/apex-legends), including:

+[x] Start and end times for seasons, playlists, and limited-time modes [x] Current and next maps per season or playlist
+[x] Active maps for a given date

+Still to come:

+[ ] Support for Arenas mode
+[ ] Information on legends
+[ ] Random mode/legend generators

+Full documentation is available at [https://danfoy.github.io/ApexObj](https://danfoy.github.io/ApexObj).

 ## Beta information

-ApexObj is a nodejs module which provides data about the game Apex Legends by Respawn Entertainment.
-It was spun off from a Discord bot when the functionality grew enough to warrant it.
-The Discord bot is also being rewritten from the ground up, and this project is under active development alongside it.

-Full documentation is a target of the v1.0.0 release.
 There may be frequent breaking changes before the project reaches the v1 milestone.

 ## Basic usage